-Gandolfo is a constructive theologian whose teaching and research interests coalesce around the following themes in feminist and Latin American liberation theologies: the place of motherhood in theology and spirituality; the theological and political significance of remembering suffering; and the ecclesiology of Christian base communities in Latin America.
+Gandolfo is a constructive theologian whose teaching and research interests coalesce around the following themes in feminist and Latin American liberation theologies: the place of motherhood in theology and spirituality; the theological and political significance of remembering suffering; and the decolonial ecclesiology of Christian base communities in Latin America.
 Her first book, The Power and Vulnerability of Love: A Theological Anthropology (Fortress, 2015), draws on women's experiences of maternity and natality to construct a theology of suffering and redemption that is anchored in the reality of human vulnerability.
-She is co-editor of Parenting as Spiritual Practice and Source for Theology: Mothering Matters (Palgrave Macmillan, 2017), which brings together theological reflections on mothering by women scholars in theology, bible, and ethics.
-Gandolfo is currently working on a book project entitled Remembering the Reign of God: The Decolonial Witness of El Salvador's Church of the Poor.
+She is also co-editor of Parenting as Spiritual Practice and Source for Theology: Mothering Matters (Palgrave Macmillan, 2017), which brings together theological reflections on mothering by women scholars in theology, bible, and ethics.
+Gandolfo is currently finishing a co-authored book manuscript entitled Re-membering the Reign of God: The Decolonial Witness of El Salvador's Church of the Poor (under contract with Lexington Books) and is in the beginning stages of research for her next monograph, Eco-martyrdom in the Americas: Dying for Our Common Home (under contract with Orbis Books).
+Her articles have appeared in scholarly journals such as Horizons, Spiritus, Theology Today, and Louvain Studies.
+Gary Gunderson Professor of Faith and Health of the Public; Vice President, Faith and Health, Wake Forest Baptist Medical Center BA, Wake Forest University; MDiv, Candler School of Theology, Emory University; DMin, Interdenominational Theological Center

-Gary Gunderson

-Professor of Faith and

-Health of the Public; Vice President,

-Faith and Health, Wake Forest

-Baptist Medical Center

-BA, Wake Forest University; MDiv, Candler School of Theology, Emory University; DMin, Interdenominational Theological Center Gunderson serves primarily as Vice President for FaithHealth at Wake Forest Baptist Medical Center, which includes spiritual care, Clinical Pastoral Education and CareNet counseling centers in 32 locations across North Carolina, as well as a local novel "ground game" strategy focusing on the most vulnerable neighborhoods.
+Gunderson serves primarily as Vice President for FaithHealth at Wake Forest Baptist Medical Center, which includes spiritual care, Clinical Pastoral Education and CareNet counseling centers in 32 locations across North Carolina, as well as a local novel "ground game" strategy focusing on the most vulnerable neighborhoods.
 He is known for more than two decades of creative work in the field of faith and public health.
 Gunderon's most recent book, Speak Life: Crafting Mercy in a Hard-Hearted Time (Stakeholder Health, 2018), gives readers opportunities to explore their own hopes for abundant life, for themselves and for those with whom they share life in community.
 He has also written many articles and delivered hundreds of presentations, often around novel concepts such as "religious health assets," "boundary leadership" and, perhaps most interesting, the "leading causes of life."
 Gunderson is an ordained Baptist minister.
 Derek S. HicksAssociate Professor of Religion and Culture BA, Grambling State University; MA, Dallas Theological Seminary; PhD, Rice University